OWASP/CheatSheetSeries/cheatsheets/Abuse_Case_Cheat_Sheet.md

 - **Business analyst**: Will be the business key people that will describe each feature from a business point of view.
 - **Risk analyst**: Will be the company's risk personnel that will evaluate the business risk from a proposed attack (sometimes it is the **Business analyst** depending on the company).
-- **Offensives (Pentester or Application Security people with offensive mindset)**: Will be the *attacker* that will propose all attacks that he can perform on the business feature(s) in question.
+- **Penetration Tester**: Will be the *attacker* that will propose all attacks that he can perform on the business feature(s) in question.
 If the company does not have a person with this profile then it is possible to request the service of an external specialist (Pentester or AppSec consultant from a security firm).
-If possible, include 2 offensives people (ex: 1 Pentester + 1 AppSec) in order to increase the number of possible attacks that will be identified and considered.
+If possible, include 2 Penetration Testers from diverse backgrounds in order to increase the number of possible attacks that will be identified and considered.
 - **Technical leaders of the projects**: Will be the project technical people and will allow technical exchange about attacks and countermeasures identified during the workshop.
 - **Quality assurance analyst or functional tester**: Personnel that may have a good sense of how the application/functionality is intended to work (positive testing), not work (negative testing), and what things cause it to fail (failure cases).